-This beachside café is open throughout the year, rain or shine.
+This beachside bar-café is open throughout the year, rain or shine.
 Facing the seafront in Foz, it offers a relaxing atmosphere and a variety of drinks and meals.
-During the summer months the outdoor tables get quickly filled, but there are sea views even from the interior, thanks to large glass windows.
+During the summer months the outdoor tables get filled quickly, but there are sea views even from the interior, thanks to large glass windows.

-This is a coffeeshop, bar and restaurant, right on the beach, so whether you simply want to drink or have a complete meal, it is a place worth checking out.
+This is a coffee shop, a bar and a restaurant, right on the beach, so whether you simply want to drink or have a complete meal, it's a place worth checking out.

 It remains open throughout the year, and is heated outside as well as inside (where there is a lovely fireplace).

-It has a hip reputation, with a live DJ providing danceable sounds until 3:30AM on good weather nights.
+It's a trendy spot, with a live DJ providing danceable sounds until 3:30AM on good weather nights.

 Tel: 222 083 476

-Nice spot downtown not just for coffee and Portugal's famous "pasteis de nata" (custard tarts) but also for natural juices, sandwiches, and salads, including vegetarian options.
-Also excellent breakfast, light meals throughout the day that may be enjoyed on the inviting terrace, coffee to go, and free wi-fi.
+Nice spot downtown, not just for coffee and Portugal's famous "pastéis de nata" (custard tarts) but also for fresh juices, sandwiches and salads, including vegetarian options.
+Also excellent for breakfast and light meals throughout the day, that may be enjoyed on the inviting terrace.
+There's also coffee to go and free wi-fi.